 Want silky, tender, flavorful collards?
 Follow these steps on how to cook collard greens to cook up a pot in true Southern style.
 Then keep the recipe handy all year long, because these silky greens are just too good to serve only on Thanksgiving and New Year's Day!

-prep time: 30 Mcook time: 3 H & 30 Mtotal time: 3 H & 60 M
+Prep time: 30 MinCook time: 3 H & 30 MTotal time: 4 Hour

-- 2 large bunches collard greens {about 2 to 2 & 1/2 pounds total}
+- 2 large bunches collard greens (about 2 to 2 & 1/2 pounds total)

 - 2 tsp. salt